 Contacts are safe to wear if vision changes after LASIK.
 Still, it may be necessary to have a consultation with a doctor who specializes in fitting contacts for different eye shapes, as the topography of the cornea after LASIK is not the same as for someone who has not had the surgery.
 Because of this, traditional soft contact lenses may not be the best option for many people who have had LASIK.

 The debate of LASIK vs contacts is a worthwhile one to consider, as there are advantages to both.
 But for those that are tired of glasses and contacts and are looking for a long-term and low-maintenance solution to clear vision, LASIK is an excellent option.
-If you are ready to see better with your natural eye, reach out to us today at Heart of Texas Eye Institute for a free LASIK consultation.
+If you are ready to see better with your natural eye, reach out to us today at Heart of Texas Eye Care for a free LASIK consultation.